nhsconnect/gpconnect/pages/accessrecord_rest/accessrecord_rest_structured_data_medicationorder.md

 Search for all medication order resources for a patient.
 Fetches a bundle of all `MedicationOrder` resources for the specified patient.

 This specification describes a single use cases.
-For complete details and background please see the [Access Record REST Capability Bundle](accessrecord_rest.html).
+For complete details and background please see the [Access Record Structured Data capability Bundle](accessrecord_rest.html).

 ## Security ##